iborghoff/iainborghoff-com/_posts/2022-04-22-symantec-itms-and-osdcloud.markdown

 </ol>

 {: .box-note}
-Wait!
-Before you move on get the file hash of the boot.wim from your Automation Folder, you'll need this later on.
+Before you move on, get the file hash of the boot.wim from your Automation Folder.
+You'll need this later on.
 You can use the PowerShell command Get-FileHash for this.

 I won't go into the details about creating your OSDCloud media, you can follow the instructions on [David's site](https://www.osdcloud.com).
 We'll need the OSDCloud_NoPrompt.iso so be sure to create that.
 I also won't go into details about setting up Automation Folders in your environment, Broadcom has useful documents to help you there.